 In addition to his own writing, Carter has been featured in numerous biographies and political analyses.
 Books like His Very Best: Jimmy Carter, A Life by Jonathan Alter and Jimmy Carter: The Liberal Left and World Chaos by Mike Evans offer various perspectives on his life and legacy.

 ACHIEVEMENTS Carter’s achievements extend beyond his presidency.
-He is a Nobel Peace Prize laureate and dedicated his post-presidency years to humanitarian work through the Carter Center.
+He was a Nobel Peace Prize laureate and dedicated his post-presidency years to humanitarian work through the Carter Center.

 Jimmy Carter surpassed Herbert Hoover's record for the longest retirement of any former U.S. President on September 7, 2012.
 Hoover's retirement lasted 31 years and 231 days after he left office in 1933.
-Carter has been in retirement since January 20, 1981, and continues to extend this record.
+Carter was in retirement from January 20, 1981, and was retired for 43 years and 11 months until his passing.

 Longest-Lived President: Jimmy Carter became the longest-lived U.S. President on March 22, 2019, surpassing George H. W. Bush, who lived to be 94 years and 171 days old.